escadaguilherme2/Overleaf_Compilation_Solver/README.md

     - The `Image2pdf.exe` file has been split into multiple parts due to GitHub's file size limitations.
     - To reassemble it:
       1. Run the `combine_file.bat` script.

-      2. When prompted, enter `Image2pdf` as the input name.
-      3. Then, type `Image2pdf.exe` as the output file name.
-      4. The original executable will be recreated as `Image2pdf.exe`.
+      3. The original executable will be recreated as `Image2pdf.exe`.

     **Important:** If you encounter a security error while running the script, you may need to adjust your PowerShell execution policy.
 Open PowerShell as an administrator and run:
     ```powershell